Skip to content

 4. Calibri

-Another well-known sans serif font, Calibri, has been around since the early 2000s, and in 2007, it became the default font for the Microsoft Office suite.
+Another well-known sans serif font, Calibri, has been around since the early 2000s and, in 2007, became the default font for the Microsoft Office suite.
 Its creator, Lucas de Groot, describes it as having a ‘warm and soft character.’
-Its soft, rounded curves are certainly pleasing to the eye, forming one of the best font styles for a CV.
-Calibri is easy on the eye and lets you keep the right CV length.
+Its soft, rounded curves are pleasing to the eye and make it one of the best font styles for a CV.

 Calibri font